*Post contains affiliate links. This means I will earn a very small percentage of for the sale of that item.

 The usual suspects.

-So many tears.
-So many tight clothes.
+Turns out, my guaranteed weight-loss method was no longer a guarantee.
+The addition of age, changing hormones and incredible stress made losing weight next to impossible.
+I was no longer in a stage of life were reducing calories and adding a hard solid workout to my daily routine would guarantee a drop on the scale.
+The struggle became very real.
 I felt like my DNA was wrapping it’s nasty hands around my neck and squeezing the life out of me.
 I felt hopeless.
-If I could not longer figure out how to lose the weight with prepping, tracking and working out to exhaustion, then what in the hell could I do??
+If I could no longer figure out how to lose the weight with “old faithful”, then what in the hell could I do??

-In April of 2018 we bought the Peloton and at that time I joined the Peloton Mom’s Page (an unbelievably supportive group of women, by the way).
-As you can imagine, several women had the same issue that I had.
+In April of 2018 we bought the Peloton.
+(I will fully admit that I am a Peloton groupie.
+What can I say?
+I love that dang bike!)
+Anyway, at the suggestion of another Pelo-friend, I joined the Peloton Mom’s Page.
+It’s a really great and supportive group of moms and as you can imagine, several of them had the same issue that I had.
 They were in their forties, they tried everything to lose the weight, and nothing was working.

-Shortly after joining, I started to see moms suggesting intermittent fasting for weight loss.
-I thought, “FASTING”, uh, no. No thank you, but after a while, when the pounds remained, I figured, let me check this out.
+As I read through their threads I started to see a pattern.
+Something new that I had NEVER heard of.
+I started to see moms suggest intermittent fasting for weight loss.
+I thought, “FASTING?”, uh, no. No thank you.
+What do I look like?
+A monk?
+But after some time, and as the pounds remained, I figured, “what the heck”, let me check this out.

-Turns out, the concept of intermittent fasting for weight loss isn’t difficult, in fast, it’s really easy.
-You stop eating at a certain time, and then delay when you start the next day.
+Turns out, the concept of intermittent fasting for weight loss isn’t difficult at all, in fact, it’s really easy.
+In a nutshell, you stop eating at a certain time, and then postpone when you start eating the next day.

-I talk about all of this at greater length in my FREE 3-Day IF Short Course, but during my first year of IF I pretty much ate what I wanted in my eating window and did not track a thing.
+Now, I talk about all of this at greater length in my FREE 3-Day IF Short Course, but during my first year of IF I pretty much ate what I wanted in my eating window and did not track a thing.
 Not a calorie.
 Not a carrot stick.
 Not a thing.
 Nothing!
-I ate what I wanted, but I was very diligent and only ate during my eating window.
+I ate what I wanted!

 My average day looked like this: